Permafrost/TundraTN/README.md

   the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
 * `$status` is an optional user status string to be set on the given document.
+  If errors exist on the given Trading Networks document, and the specified user status is "DONE", then it is automatically suffixed with "W/ ERRORS".
   If not specified, the document's user status will not be changed.
 * `$status.silence?` is an optional boolean which when `true` will cause this service not to change the status on the document.
 Defaults to `false`.